hashkat/hashkat/docs/tutorial13.md

       tweet: {function: linear, y_intercept: 0.01, slope: 0.001}
 ```

-Agents started voicing their views 5 days before the day of their country's federal election, which coincidentally happens to occur in both countries on the very same day, and have been increasing their use of this social network ever since.
-The *INFILE.yaml* used for this scenario can be found in the **docs/tutorial_input_files** directory in **hashkat** under **tutorial13_scenario_2** as well as [here](https://github.com/hashkat/hashkat/blob/master/docs/tutorial_input_files/tutorial13_scenario_2/INFILE.yaml).
-Copy this input file into your *INFILE.yaml* file and run the simulation.
-Feel free to look through the input file to see what we did to produce this scenario.
-Due to the complexity of this network, the simulation may run slightly longer than the simulations done in previous tutorials.
-Judging by the number of supporters you will find in the social network, find a way to discover who will most likely win the election in both *Canada* and the *USA*.
+Five days before the national election both agent_types start tweeting ideological content, and increase their use of the social network.
+The configuration file used for this scenario can be found in [/hashkat/docs/tutorial_input_files/tutorial13_scenario_2/](https://github.com/hashkat/hashkat/blob/master/docs/tutorial_input_files/tutorial13_scenario_2/INFILE.yaml).

+Remove Cola and Peppi and copy these two regions and agent_types into your **INFILE.yaml** file and run the simulation.

+#### Pick a Winner

+Use the output files generated to discover, in each simulation, which agent_type 'won' the most number of followers.

-## Moving Forward with ***#k@***
+#### Moving Forward

-With the completion of this, the final tutorial, you now have proficency and experience working with all the different implementations and aspects of ***#k@***.
-However, we have only scratched the surface of all the different applications and utilizations of ***#k@***.
-From the World Wide Web to a food web, from people to atoms, there is no end to all the entities and situations you can model using ***#k@***.
-With this in mind, press on and experiment with ***#k@***, and see what you can model using this program.
+With the completion of this tutorial you now have proficiency and experience working with the different implementations and aspects of **#k@**.
+However we have only scratched the surface of the different simulations that may be run in **#k@**.
+From the World Wide Web to an environmental food web, from people to atoms, there is no end to networks that may be modelled with **#k@**.

-Check out the following pages for further information on some of the components of ***#k@***.
-Also, please send us your thoughts on ***#k@*** and this documentation on the [**Feedback**](http://docs.hashkat.org/en/latest/feedback/) page.
+The following pages contain further information on some of the components of **#k@**.
+Please send us your thoughts on **#k@** and this documentation via [Feedback](http://docs.hashkat.org/en/latest/feedback/).
 We would love to hear from you!